ms/buildtogether.tech/delivery/index.md

     italic") rather than logical styles ("making this a book title"), which makes it difficult to keep the document consistent over time.

-For these reasons, most teams format their reports as a set of Markdown pages under version control and use a <span i="static site generator">static site generator</span> (<span x="communicate"/>) to turn them into a report.
+For these reasons, most teams format their reports as a set of <span i="Markdown!for final report">Markdown</span> pages under version control and use a <span i="static site generator">static site generator</span> (<span x="communicate"/>) to turn them into a report.
 That solves the problem of multiple authors (Markdown is a text format, so diff and merge will work), and if you know a little CSS, you can make it look as pretty as you want.
-Diagrams and screenshots work well, and you can embed [MathML][mathml] for equations if you need to.
+Diagrams and screenshots work well, and you can embed <span i="MathML">[MathML][mathml]</span> for equations if you need to.
+The downside is that you can't actually see what your document is going to look like until you compile it, and doing that breaks your <span i="flow">flow</span>.

 <div class="callout" markdown="1">

 ### LaTeX

-LaTeX is a markup language that's much more sophisticated than HTML and has literally thousands of add-on packages for equations, code formatting, and just about everything else you could want.
+<span i="LaTeX">LaTeX</span> is a markup language that's much more sophisticated
+than HTML and has literally thousands of add-on packages for equations, code formatting, and just about everything else you could want.
 Like HTML, LaTeX is a text format, so it plays nicely with version control.
-However, its power comes at a steep price:
-LaTeX is as hard to master as a programming language.
-It also has a frustratingly slow formatting cycle, since documents have to be compiled into PDF or another viewable format before you can see the effects of your changes.
+However, its power comes at a steep price: LaTeX is as hard to master as a programming language.
+It also has a frustratingly slow formatting cycle, since documents have to be compiled several times to resolve cross-references.

 </div>